rust-lang/rust/src/rustc/README.txt

 #3: lib/llvm.rs defines the exported types ValueRef, TypeRef,
     BasicBlockRef, and several others.
-Each of these is an opaque pointer to an LLVM type, manipulated through the lib.llvm interface.
+Each of these is an opaque pointer to an LLVM type, manipulated through the lib::llvm interface.